Chris Cedar

-Christopher Cedar (born 18 October 1988) is an Australian professional basketball player who last played for the Southern Districts Spartans of the NBL1 North.
-He previously played six seasons for the Townsville Crocodiles in the National Basketball League between 2007 and 2013.
+Christopher Cedar (born 18 October 1988) is an Australian basketball player for the Townsville Heat of the NBL1 North.
+He played six seasons for the Townsville Crocodiles in the National Basketball League (NBL) between 2007 and 2013.
 He returned to the Crocodiles for a short stint in 2016.
-Cedar is also a long-time QBL veteran, having played for the Townsville Heat, Rockhampton Rockets and Mackay Meteors.
-He won QBL championships in 2014 and 2015.
-In 2020, he played for the Logan Thunder in the Queensland State League (QSL).
-In 2021, he won the inaugural NBL1 North championship with Mackay.
+In the NBL1 North, he has played for the Townsville Heat, Rockhampton Rockets, Mackay Meteors, Southern Districts Spartans and Logan Thunder.
+He won NBL1 North championships in 2014, 2015 and 2021.

 Early life

 Born and raised in Townsville, Queensland, Cedar began playing basketball as a youth for the Whirlwinds Basketball Club.
 He attended Townsville State High School, where he led the basketball team to the 2006 National Schools title and was regarded as one of the best young Australian guards at the time.
 The following year, he led the Queensland Under 20 side at the U20 National Championships in Ballarat, Victoria.